 For the majority of the websites, the homepage is the first point of contact, mainly because that is the most publicised page and has a higher recall factor.
 Your homepage is one of the many key factors that people use to decide if they would like to approach you for a solution to their problem.

-If you look at your Google Analytics Data, you will see that in general, your homepage has the most visits, lowest bounce rate and average time spent on this page is higher than any other page on your website.
+If you look at your Google Analytics Data, you will see that in general, your homepage has the most visits, the lowest bounce rate and the average time spent on this page is higher than any other page on your website.

 If you want to have an awesome homepage that meets your marketing and business objectives, here are 5 key elements we think you should incorporate into your homepage.

 When a user visits your website they are looking for answers to a few key questions.
 Who are you?
 What do you do?
 How can you help me?

 Make sure your homepage answers these key questions.

 Your homepage should make it very clear as to what you sell or do.
 A company logo and a clear tagline can help people understand a little bit more about you.
 Links to the About Us and Contact Us Page should be clearly visible on the homepage of the website.

 Do not clutter your homepage; the goal is to let your visitor know in a few seconds that they have come to the right place to find what they are looking for.

 Once the visitor has landed on your homepage, what do you want them to do next?
 Which section of the website would you like them to traverse?
 In order for visitors to go to the sections you want them to go to, you will have to make it easy for them to reach that destination.
 Your navigation menu needs to be clearly visible on the homepage.
 Try not to create a very complex navigation structure else your visitors might get frustrated and leave.

 Try to have links to your key pages for your navigation items and sub-items.
 You do not need to list all your pages in the main navigation.
 All you need is the links to the key sections and the visitors can then access the rest of the information once they are on those key pages.
 The navigation should be clear, concise and intuitive.